Skip to content

 Key Options

-• --daemon: Run as Windows service for automatic startup
+• --daemon: Run as system service (Windows service or Linux systemd)

 • --webserver-port: Change default Web Panel port (default: 3546)